Kitware/tangelo/docs/python-services.rst

             else:
                 return "FAIL"

-The ``@tangelo.restful`` decorator is used to explicitly mark the functions that are part of the RESTful interface so as to avoid (1) restricting REST verbs to just the set of commonly used ones and (2) exposing every function in the service as part of a REST interface (since some of those could simply be helper functions).
+The :py:func:`tangelo.restful()` decorator is used to explicitly mark the functions that are part of the RESTful interface so as to avoid (1) restricting REST verbs to just the set of commonly used ones and (2) exposing every function in the service as part of a REST interface (since some of those could simply be helper functions).

 Configuration
 =============